filviu/blog/content/posts/2012/2012-09-04-remove-duplicates-from-the-current-folder.md

   - temp_on

 ---
 I needed today to remove duplicate files from a big folder (8Gb+, 10000+ files).
-I use the nice <a href="http://code.google.com/p/fdupes/" target="_blank" rel="noopener">fdupes</a> program written by Adrian Lopez
+I use the nice [fdupes](http://code.google.com/p/fdupes/) program written by Adrian Lopez

 ```bash
 fdupes -rdN .